itdxer/neupy/site/2015/09/07/password_recovery.rst

         return list(bits_list)

-Function above takes 3 parameters.
+Function above takes 2 parameters.
 First one is a string which we want to encode.
-The second variable control of the same value for all rows.
+The second attribute is set up a constant length for the input vector.
-Function adds spaces to the beginning of the line if the string length is less than the specified value in ``max_length``.
+If length of the input string is less than the ``max_length`` value, then function adds spaces at the beginning of the string.
-The third one control string encoding, but we will use only default ASCII encoding.

-Let's test it with a word ``test``.
+Let's test ``str2bin`` function.

 .. code-block:: python